abdelrahmanHamdyG/Books-Exchange-App/README.md

 # Book-Exchange Android App

 Book-Exchange is an Android app built in Kotlin that simplifies the book exchange process.
 Users can add books to their collection, propose swap requests, and connect with others for local exchanges.
+An API built with NodeJs and PostgreSQL handles the back-end.

 ## Features